Bexhill Photographers (C-F)

 William Morris Crouch on Trial for Fraud

 From January 1903, William Morris Crouch advertised as a photographer under the assumed name of "Morris Beethoven" in Ebury Street in London's Pimlico district.
 It appears that William Morris Crouch was in desperate need of funds and so he returned to his highly dubious "apprenticeship scheme".
 Crouch placed advertisements in the national press (including The Daily Telegraph) and photographic journals, inviting young people to take up apprenticeships in his London studio.
-As before, Crouch, under the guise of a fictitious photographer named Beethoven, expected the students to pay a premium of anything up to £50 in return for his instruction in the art of photography.
+As before, Crouch, under the guise of a fictitious photographer named 'Beethoven', expected the students to pay a premium of anything up to £50 in return for his instruction in the art of photography.
 When the expected tuition in photography did not materialise, complaints were made against Crouch by his unpaid employees and the victims of his apprenticeship scheme.
 William Morris Crouch was arrested by the police and in January 1904 he found himself in Westminster's Police Court "charged with obtaining sums of money with intent to defraud."
 The total value of the fraud amounted to something in the region of £1,000.

 [ABOVE A witness giving evidence during a trial for financial fraud.
 An illustration by Frank Craig, published in 1898.